What is Hippotherapy?

 Click here for information on hippotherapy clinical research.

-For an informative piece on hippotherapy as an effective treatment strategy, view American Association of Hippotherapy’s position statement AHA Position Statement.
+For information on hippotherapy as an effective treatment strategy, view American Association of Hippotherapy’s Position Papers.

 For more information go to: www.americanhipptherapyassociation.org